Summary

 Unlike registered companies, there is no requirement to formally register your sole trader name.
 Without legal protections in place, it can be challenging to protect other businesses from using your name.

 One method of protecting your business name is registering it as a trade mark with the Intellectual Property Office.
-You will have to meet the legal requirements of the trade mark application system.
+You will need to meet the legal requirements of the trade mark application system.
 Once you register your business name as a trade mark, you can control how people use your business name.
 Likewise, you can take legal action against people who use your business name without your permission.

 Key Takeaways